DJBarnes/django-adminlte2-pdq/docs/source/configuration.rst

 reveal entries for the models in that app.

 Additionally, the entire admin sidebar section can be grouped into a tree.
-This will allow the entire admin menu section to be collapsable.
+This will allow the entire admin menu section to be collapsible.
 To enable this behavior, change this setting to ``True``.

 .. note::